morch20/morch20/README.md

  ## 🏆 Achievements

-- Web Developer Director of SHPE at UCF from Aug 2022 - Aug 2023, and led workshops that teach other SHPE members about React, HTML/CSS, and JavaScript, and advise attendees about best practices in web development.
+- Web Developer Director of SHPE at UCF from Aug 2022 - Aug 2023, and led workshops that teach other SHPE members about React, HTML/CSS, and JavaScript, and advised attendees about best practices in web development.

 ## 📬 Get in Touch